Eschatologue/CM_wiki/docs/class/artificer/battlesmith.md

 ***Extra Proficiencies.*** You have proficiency with Martial weapons.

-***Intelligent Attacks.*** When you make an attack with a magic weapon with which you have proficiency, you can choose to use your Intelligence modifier for the attack and damage rolls, instead of Strength or Dexterity.
+***Intelligent Attacks.*** When you make an attack with a Magic weapon or a weapon that bears an Artificer Infusion with which you have proficiency, you can choose to use your Intelligence modifier for the attack and damage rolls, instead of Strength or Dexterity.

 ### Level 3: Steel Defender